bryanbibat/html5shootemupinanafternoon/manuscript/appendix.md

 ### Codio + Basic Template

 1. Sign-up for Codio by filling out the form at [https://codio.com/p/signup](https://codio.com/p/signup).
-2. At the dashboard, click "Create Project".
-Fill out the Project Name and choose Git with the Git repo being the template, [https://github.com/bryanbibat/html5shmup-template.git](https://github.com/bryanbibat/html5shmup-template.git), then click the "Create Project" button.
+2. At the dashboard, click "New Project".
+Click the more options link ("Click here"), choose Import and choose the Default stack with the Git repo being the template, [https://github.com/bryanbibat/html5shmup-template.git](https://github.com/bryanbibat/html5shmup-template.git).
+Fill out the project name and description then click the "Create" button.

     ![](images/codio_create.png)